Closing Costs in Tennessee: How Much Should You Budget For?

 How to Save and Budget for Closing CostsBuying a home can involve a lot of expenses to consider, including a down payment, fees, inspection costs, and more.
 What many people tend to think of, though, when purchasing a home is the sum of closing costs that must be paid before the purchase is finalized.
 While many parts of the buying process are important, having enough capital for closing costs is an integral part of the entire purchase.

 Closing costs can include everything from recording fees, title policies, courier charges, inspections, and an impound account.
-This will range from 2 to 4 percent of the total purchase price, varying based on origination fees the lender charged for the loan.
+This will range from 5 percent or more of the total purchase price, varying based on the origination fees the lender charged for the loan.

 Although closing costs are portrayed as one lump sum that’s paid to finalize a home purchase, they are actually made up of a variety of smaller fees that are required to process the paperwork that’s involved.
 These fees can include items like costs for pulling a buyer’s credit report, application costs, origination fees, and much more.